 Aircraft manufacturers provide recommendations for the de/anti-icing their aircraft models in maintenance and operating manuals.
-Additionally, aviation regulators, such as TC and the FAA, require air operators to have a regulator approved Ground Icing Operations Program.
-Industry standards, material specifications and recommended practices published by SAE are employed generally as the basis for these programs and should be adhered by the user of Lift-Off P-88.
+Additionally, aviation regulators, such as TC and the FAA, require air operators to have a regulator approved program.
+Industry standards, material specifications and recommended practices published by SAE are employed generally as the basis for these programs, and should be adhered by the user of Lift-Off E-188.